The Importance of Sleep and ASMR

 What are the benefits of sleeping?

 Possibly the most important benefit of sleep is brain function and activity.
 When you sleep your brain processes and stores information you learnt during the day while also prepareing for the next.
 Think of a lack of sleep like using your phone, but NEVER closing any apps, EVER.
 If you want to find an old app, you can’t search for it through your home screen.
-You have to scroll through every single app you have ever opened to find the one you want to use.
-Sleep is, for want of a better comparison, like pressing the “Close all Apps” button.
-It clears up your head, stores what needs to be stored and refreshes everything for you mentally so you can essentially “start again” when you wake up.

 Your physical health is the next great benefit of getting a good night’s sleep.
 While you sleep your body is repairing itself.
 You wouldn’t do maintenance on a machine while it was switched on would you?
 You can’t, all the parts would still be moving.
 But once the machine is switched off (sleeping), you can repair what needs to be fixed.
 If we don’t sleep, or barely sleep, our body does not have enough time to repair our hearts, blood vessels, liver, kidneys, stomach, muscles, bones etc.